CyberCrime-Stoppers/Proton-Drive-Utility-App/README.md

 _________________________________________________________
 ## ✅ Yes, you can now View Photos/Albums within the App
 > <mark>(Still Limited Experience for now until further updates and improvements)</mark>
 <strong>You Can say now we have a Proton Drive Photo/Album Management.
-Without the need to manage out Photos/Albums in Web Browser</strong>
+Without the need to managing Photos/Albums in Web Browser</strong>
 ##### Albums first look.
 ##### It's just getting started.
 <br>